 ValueWalk Announces Sale of ValueWalk.com and Rebranding of ValueWalk Premium to “Hedge Fund Alpha”

-New York City, NY, Oct.
-06, 2023 (GLOBE NEWSWIRE) -- ValueWalk, a prominent online source for hedge fund news and market analysis, is excited to announce a strategic shift in its business model aimed at giving its customers more real-time hedge fund insights so that investors, fund managers and industry professionals can make better, more strategic decisions with their portfolios.
+New York City, NY – Oct.
+6th, 2023 — ValueWalk, a prominent online source for hedge fund news and market analysis, is excited to announce a strategic shift in its business model aimed at giving its customers more real-time hedge fund insights so that investors, fund managers and industry professionals can make better, more strategic decisions with their portfolios.

 To achieve this, the website ValueWalk.com has been sold to Finixio, a leading financial content provider, allowing ValueWalk Founder Jacob Wolinsky to concentrate exclusively on deep hedge fund content.